viveknatarajan/xamarin-docs.fr-fr/docs/essentials/secure-storage.md

 # <a name="androidtabandroid"></a>[Android](#tab/android)

-Aucune configuration supplémentaire n’est requis.
+Aucune configuration supplémentaire n’est requise.

 # <a name="iostabios"></a>[iOS](#tab/ios)